MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 If any of these strings are missing from resources, AppResLibGenerator will report a warning.

 AppResLibGenerator is referenced as [Nuget Package](https://www.nuget.org/packages/MarkerMetro.WindowsPhone.AppResLibGenerator/) and is also on [Github](https://github.com/MarkerMetro/AppResLibGenerator)

-## Raygun.io Integration

-[Raygun.io](https://raygun.io/) can be used for exception logging.
-This is enabled via MarkerMetro.Unity.WinIntegration.ExceptionLogger.
-Integration is disabled by default.

-### To enable Raygun.io

-Go straight to 3. if you have an api key provided by the client.

-1. Create a new project on [Raygun.io](https://raygun.io/)
-2. Get **API Key** from the Raygun portal
-3. Replace the **API Key** in /WindowsSolution/Common/CommonApp.InitializeExceptionLogger() method and uncomment the lines.
-4. In _Unity_ attach /Assets/Scripts/MarkerMetro/ExceptionLogger.cs to first object that starts, this will allow reporting of _Unity_ errors using Raygun integration

-### To disable Raygun.io

-Comment out the line to initialize the ExceptionLogger here: /WindowsSolution/Common/CommonApp.InitializeExceptionLogger()

-### Testing exceptions/crashes

-In _WinShared_ project there are 3 locations from which test exceptions can be thrown.

-1. **Windows Store** project has extra Settings charm menu item **Crash** (only for Debug)
-2. **Windows Phone** project has AppBar to allow crash testing (only for Debug)
-3. **Unity** project has extra button in `UIStart.cs` in /Assets/WinIntegrationExample/FaceFlip.unity test scene

 ## Submission To Store